Best Day Trips from Tokyo, Japan

 Getting to Enoshima

 From Tokyo, there are a few options for getting to Enoshima by train.
 The simplest are the Odakyu Railways Romance Car limited express trains from Shinjuku Station.
-This route goes directly to Katase Enoshima in one hour (¥1,250), leaving every 1-2 hours on weekends and local holidays.
+This route goes directly to Katase Enoshima in 80 minutes (¥650).
+Check the timetables here.

 Kawasaki